 Gadget is included as standard on all Platinum level policies up to a cover level of £500, however you can still add the optional cover of £1000 if you would like a higher level of cover.

-If you or anyone travelling on this policy have any pre-existing medical conditions then you must declare them or your policy could be invalid.
+If you or anyone travelling on this policy have any pre-existing medical conditions then you must declare them or your policy will be invalid.
 If you answer 'YES' to this question then we'll ask you some more details about the conditions on the next page (this process is known as "medical screening").
 If you're unsure if you need to declare any conditions, then you should go through the medical screening processes anyway to ensure your policy is valid, minor conditions are unlikely to effect your insurance premium.

 If you are declaring conditions on behalf of a child or another person on this policy, you must have their consent and full knowledge of their condition.
 If you are unsure of an answer in respect of another person on this policy, please check with them before proceeding.
 Failure to disclose full medical details including all medications taken may result in a claim being denied.